 Let’s reflect on that

-So my parents’ narrative could be summed up as “I was worried when Katie was born, and now I’m optimistic and I don’t see Down syndrome as something that will limit her future.”
+So my parents’ narrative could be summed up as “I was worried when Stella was born, and now I’m optimistic and I don’t see Down syndrome as something that will limit her future.”

 And my family isn’t unique in this way.
 We have stories from a few similar wonderful parents: